-MANNER OF ADDRESSING THE COUNCIL
+MANNER OF ADDRESSING THE COUNCIL/PUBLIC COMMENT

-Any public member may arise and address the Council on any business especially concerning the public member him/her, or affecting their his/her interests; however, preference will be given to those who have first presented matters in the form of a written communication, or who have notified the Presiding Officer of their desire to speak.
+Any public member may arise and address the Council on any business especially concerning the public memberhim/her, or affecting theirhis/her interests; however, preference will be given to those who have first presented matters in the form of a written communication, or who have notified the Presiding Officer of their desire to speak.
 (Sec.
 2-1.04, Municipal Code; Sec.
 609, City Charter)

 Any member of the public desiring to address the Council shall complete a "speaker card" and hand it to the City Clerk.
 The City Clerk will advise the Mayor.
 The Mayor will announce the names from the speaker cards.
 Once the public member's name is called, the public member should proceed to the podium and wait to be recognized by the Presiding Officer.
-After being recognized, he-shepublic members shall speak directly into the microphone and for the record, shall speak directly into the microphone and for the record, shall-may state the-ir-his/her name and city of residence. address and business address in Hayward if applicable.
+After being recognized, he-shepublic members shall speak directly into the microphone and for the record, shall speak directly into the microphone and for the record, shall speak directly into the microphone and for the record, shall speak directly into the microphone and for the record, shall-may state the-interior shall-may state the-inter

-The Mayor will allow up to one hour for cComments from the public which are not the subject of an agenda item to shall be heard at the beginning of the posted agenda under the heading "Public Comments."
+The Mayor will allow up to one hour for comments from the public which are not the subject of an agenda item to shall be heard at the beginning of the posted agenda under the heading "Public Comments."
 The balance of the public comments which are not the subject of an agenda item will be heard before City Manager Comments.
 The Mayor has discretion to hear the balance of public comments which are not the subject of an agenda item, depending on the number of speaker cards remaining.
 Otherwise the public may speakAny public comments on items on the agenda may speak when their agenda item is being considered.